 Before going freelance I was Acting Commissioning Editor of The Times daily features section, Times2, and Editor of Times Woman, a weekly email sent out to subscribers.
 And before that I was number two on the features desk of the UK’s biggest-selling women’s magazine, Good Housekeeping, where I told the stories of inspiring women, interviewed public figures from Gwyneth Paltrow to David Cameron, commissioned and edited copy from award-winning writers and took delivery of (and wrote about) £20,000 worth of vibrators.
 During this time I also worked on the memoir of a women’s rights activist and wrote the French translation for the BAFTA-nominated film Black Pond.

-I have won, been highly commended or shortlisted for three PPA New Talent awards, and was shortlisted for BSME Rising Star, Consumer Writer Of The Year.
-My piece on egg freezing won a Guild of Health Writers Award in 2016, and my New Scientist cover story on sperm was runner up in the 2018 awards.
+This year I am shortlisted for Best Print Writer (Consumer) in the BSME Talent Awards.
+In recent years, I have won, been highly commended or shortlisted for four PPA New Talent / BSME Rising Star awards; my my piece on egg freezing won a Guild of Health Writers Award in 2016; and my New Scientist cover story on sperm was highly commended in the 2018 awards.
 I have an MA in Magazine Journalism from City University, and a BA in French and Italian from the University of Cambridge.
 I now live in London with my husband.

 In my work as a journalist I found myself intrigued by the power of listening to help people in distress.
 To develop my understanding of mental health issues and a specialism for my journalism, I am in psychotherapy training at The Tavistock Clinic.
 I also have experience volunteering at three charities: at The Listening Place, which offers regular face to face listening for suicidal people; at CARIS, the bereavement counselling charity; and at Mind, the mental health charity.
 These experiences have been mind-opening, and they are shaping my journalism, just as my journalism has shaped me.